 Continuing to describe the basic fields of the first image above we also have the buttons Edit data (only for tables), Custom SQL, Edit permissions and the check box Disable SQL code.
 The first button is used to add initial data to a table which is converted into

 INSERT commands during the generation of SQL code.
 The second button appends or prepends arbitrary DDL or DML commands in the object's SQL definition (details in section the Custom SQL commands, further in this chapter).
 The third one is used to create custom permissions for the object (more details can be seen in section Permissions at Chapter 3: Database objects).
-Finally, the option Disable SQL code can be used to deactivate the generation of SQL code for the current object (and for its references if the user confirm the displayed message box), this is useful when you need to create an object only as a reference to others and then at the moment of exporting the model to SQL all DDL commands related to that object will be generated but they will be disabled through SQL comments.
+Finally, the option Disable SQL code can be used to deactivate the generation of SQL code for the current object (and for its references if the user confirms the displayed message box), this is useful when you need to create an object only as a reference to others and then at the moment of exporting the model to SQL all DDL commands related to that object will be generated but they will be disabled through SQL comments.

 Another control that the users will often see in pgModeler's dialogs is the object's table or grid.
 This widget works as a regular data grid and its features are described below.
-The available control buttons and columns may vary depending upon the kind of the object being handled by the widget.
+The available control buttons and columns may vary depending on the kind of the object being handled by the widget.

 The first two buttons are used respectively to add or delete items from the grid and they can be triggered with shortcuts